impfromliga/jsxLdr/README.md

 - exact .__ selector will return this (rootElement) directly

 ### $.toString()
-- return rootElement.classList
+- return rootElement.className
 - in string representations return root className (like template strings binding)
 ```js
 	`<div class=${$}__element_modificator>`
 //	<div class=block__element_modificator>
 ```

-### $.load(js?)
-- re/load the code section
-- first time run automaticly onload when loader find elements with [jsxLdr] argument
-- repeat calls can ommit js argument (pass last one)

-### $.innerHTML
-- setter and getter this.innerHTML with run $.load after set
-- innerHtml rebilds DOM, so it need hook to reload code section after, so that it is
-- can be slow, for better choise see $.appendChield

 ### $.removeChild(HtmlElement)
-- just alias for this.removeChield
+- just alias for this.removeChild

 ### $.appendChild(InnerHTML)
 - overload this.appendChild(InnerHTML:string):HtmlElement|HtmlElement[]
 - can append multiple, in this case return array of child nodes

+### $.innerHTML
+- setter and getter this.innerHTML with run $.load() after set
+- innerHtml rebilds DOM, so it need hook to reload code section after, so that it is
+- can be slow, for better choise see $.appendChild()

+### $.load(js?)
+- re/load the code section
+- first time run automaticly onload when jsxLdr.js find elements with [jsxLdr] argument
+- repeat calls can ommit js argument (pass last one)
+- for now is appendix API